 The International Seabed Authority (ISA) is the intergovernmental body of 167 member states and the EU which regulates deep-sea mining.
 It was established under the 1982 United Nations Convention on the Law of the Sea (UNCLOS) and its 1994 Agreement on Implementation (1994 Agreement).
 UNCLOS gives the ISA the exclusive mandate to manage seabed minerals in waters beyond national jurisdiction on behalf of “mankind as a whole” and the exclusive right to issue exploration and exploitation contracts for minerals.
 The ISA also has the mandate to ensure the effective protection of the marine environment from harmful effects that may arise from deep-seabed related activities.

-In June 2021, in an unprecedented step, the ISA member state of Nauru triggered a provision of the 1994 Agreement, according to which the ISA must complete the adoption of the Mining Code within two years of such a request.
-The triggering of the so-called “Two-Year Rule” has resulted in a rush within the ISA to finalise the Mining Code.
-In March 2023, the ISA will meet for the final time before deep-sea mining could begin after the deadline expires on 9 July 2023.
+In June 2021, in an unprecedented step, the ISA member state of Nauru triggered the so-called "two year rule", a provision of the 1994 Agreement, according to which the ISA must complete the adoption of the Mining Code within two years of such a request.
+This resulted in a rush within the ISA to finalise the Mining Code.
+States resisted artificial pressure exerted by the industry, but, with enormous pressure still being exerted by companies keen to start deep-sea mining as soon as possible, the threat is still present.
+There is great concern among policymakers and other experts that humanity is "sleepwalking" into a deep-sea mining era - one we do not need and cannot afford.

 The ISA is not fit for purpose: it has never rejected an application for a deep-sea mining exploration permit.
 Meetings take place secretly behind closed doors without detailed meeting minutes being shared.